sf-wdi-24/modules/week-11-front-end-frameworks-and-mobile/day-02/drill/math-fundamentals.md

   </tr>
   <tr>
     <td><strong>Rational Number</strong></td>
     <td>A number that can be expressed as the ratio of two integers, e.g. 6/7.
-The set of rational numbers is denotes as ‘Q’ for quotient.
-See Types of Numbers.</td>
+The set of rational numbers is denotes as ‘Q’ for quotient.</td>
   </tr>
   <tr>
     <td><strong>Real Number</strong></td>
     <td>Rational (fractions) and irrational (numbers with non-recurring decimal representation) numbers.
 The set of real numbers is denoted as ‘R’ for real.
 In computing, any number with a fractional (or decimal) part.
-Basically, real numbers are all numbers except imaginary numbers (such as the square root of -1).
-See Types of Numbers.</td>
+Basically, real numbers are all numbers except imaginary numbers (such as the square root of -1).</td>
   </tr>
   <tr>
     <td><strong>Root</strong></td>